Worksite Wellness

 - *Establish and implement a comprehensive tobacco-free policy covering the full organization property.

-- Provide educational messaging regarding the effects of tobacco use and benefits of quitting.
+- Provide educational messaging regarding the effects of tobacco use and the benefits of quitting.

 - Offer a free cessation program onsite.
 For example, with Our Lady of the Lake’s Tobacco Cessation Program, you can host a five-to-seven-week cessation program onsite at no cost.
-You can also encourage those who want to quit to attend these sessions at a nearby location.
+You can also encourage those who want to quit to attend these sessions nearby.
 Resource: Our Lady of the Lake

 Medium-Cost Activities